Special Educational Needs and Disabilities

 General provision:

-· High quality teaching and differentiation.
+· High quality teaching and adaptations of tasks.

 · Whole class screening, assessment and data analysis to support identification of children needing more support and to closely monitor progress.